Celebrating differences and recognizing team members’ leadership potential to help drive a culture of trust and empowerment

 While it’s true that leaders set the tone for culture, it’s also true that as leaders, we can’t be in all places at all times.
 Ensuring that your corporate culture is understood, lived and celebrated by team members across departments, divisions and even locations, becomes the job of a variety of leaders across an organization.

-I recently sat down with Debra Hewson, the President & CEO of Odlum Brown Limited, to talk about how she about how she and her team build culture and identify leaders and culture champions – all while celebrating the differences and shared sensibilities that contribute to their award-winning culture.
+I sat down with Debra Hewson, the President & CEO of Odlum Brown Limited, to talk about how she and her team build culture and identify leaders and culture champions – all while celebrating the differences and shared sensibilities that contribute to their award-winning culture.

 The interview has been edited for length, but you can listen to the full conversation here.